 Once the court appoints a legal guardian, it is usually permanent.
 However, if the situation improves, a judge can revoke guardianship.

 Guardianship is not something that we should take lightly.
 It is often permanent and can have significant effects on someone’s life.
-Our trustworthy Houston guardianship lawyers can help you go through the legal process to be confident about the future.
-Contact our Texas law firm today at 832-479-4499.
+Our trustworthy Houston guardianship lawyers can help you explore your legal options.
+Contact our Texas family law firm today.

 A guardian has the authority to make decisions about someone’s healthcare treatment, financial affairs, residence, visitation schedules with friends and family, marriage, child-bearing, and more.
-Usually, the extent of the incapacity of the ward to make decisions for themselves impacts these decisions.
+Usually, the extent of the physical or mental incapacity of the ward to make their own decisions impacts these decisions.

 Get Help From Our Illinois & Texas Attorneys